dani-peoplefun/release-announcer/README.md

 1. Compare `releases/2.0` with `releases/2.1.0` branches
 2. Extract JIRA ticket references from commit messages
 3. Show a preview with confirmation buttons
-4. Send the announcement when you click "✅ Send to Channel":
+4. Send the announcement when you click "✅ Send Announcement":
-   - **If used in a channel**: Posts the announcement to that channel
+   - **If used in a channel**: Posts the announcement as an ephemeral message (only visible to you)
    - **If used in a DM**: Sends the announcement as a DM to you

 **Example announcement format:**